moinulhossainmahim/shop-api/README.md

   - Run `npm install` inside the main project folder to install all dependencies from NPM.

   ### Create a MySql Database
-  - Create A Mysql Database and save database connection information.
+  - Create A Mysql Database and replace database connection variables in `.env` file.

   ### Start the application
   -